MoldyTaint/Docker-Templates/Docker Stacks/Arr Stack/readme.md

-This will be the guide/how to for help setting up this docker compose/stack

-In this compose file, we have a few things at play here.
-We have a main "DOCKER COMPOSE" file which links back to the "ARR APP" "COMPOSE FILE".
-The reason why I did it like this is to help trouble shoot, add, and delete apps from the stack as you see fit.

-In order to have this stack work proporly, there needs to be a set file structure.
-This is needed for how docker compose, and the apps pull and use things.
-(Hopefuly that's the write wording)
+## Welcome to the Docker Compose Stack Setup Guide

+This guide aims to provide you with step-by-step instructions on how to set up and configure a Docker Compose stack.
+Whether you're a beginner or have limited experience with GitHub and Docker, this guide will help you navigate through the process smoothly.

+### Understanding the Compose Files

+Within this stack, we have two essential files: the main `DOCKER COMPOSE` file and the associated `ARR APP` `COMPOSE FILE`.
+This clever design allows for seamless troubleshooting, easy app additions, and painless removals from the stack as per your requirements.

+### File Structure Requirements

+To ensure the stack functions flawlessly, it is crucial to maintain a specific file structure.
+This structure facilitates Docker Compose and the apps within the stack to effortlessly pull and utilize the required resources.
+By adhering to this standardized file structure, you can optimize the performance and stability of your Docker Compose stack.

+Feel free to delve deeper into the instructions and explore specific configurations.
+Should you need any further assistance, don't hesitate to ask.
+Happy Docker Compose stacking!

 This is how the directory should be set up.